CLIMATE CHANGE

 Total direct GHG emissions (Scope 1) refer to the greenhouse gases generated from emission sources owned or controlled by BJC and its subsidiaries, which include emissions from:

-• Combustion: Mobile fuel combustion, and Stationary fuel combustion (including biogenic emissions).
+• Combustion: Mobile fuel combustion, and Stationary fuel combustion (excluding biogenic emissions).

 • Fugitive sources: Use of refrigerants, wastewater treatment plants, and other facilities.